 Outpatient and diagnostic waiting times

-Below are the current waiting times for October 2017 for new outpatient and new diagnostic appointment waiting times by hospital.
+Below are the current waiting times for new outpatient and new diagnostic appointment waiting times by hospital.

 New diagnostic test appointments